la2050/challenge/_2021/live/move-la-a-project-of-community-partners.md

   strategies that will be required, and we’ll write a well-designed publication to share that identifies successful policies, tools and strategies for community development along these boulevards of opportunity.
-Approximately how many people will be directly impacted by this proposal?: '500' Approximately how many people will be indirectly impacted by this proposal?: '1200000' Please describe the broader impact of your proposal.: >- There is a serious need in LA County for housing that is affordable to very-low, low and moderate-income families, and people who are homeless.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '500' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '1200000' Describe how Los Angeles County will be different if your work is successful.: >- There is a serious need in LA County for housing that is affordable to very-low, low and moderate-income families, and people who are homeless.
   "Boulevards of opportunity” can be part of the solution to this need by